Trastevere quarter

 later became the Ghetto), and Trastevere became the main working-class

 district of the capital.
-The inhabitant boast the quarter
+The inhabitants boast that their quarter

-as "er core de Roma" (the heart of Rome).
+is "er core de Roma" (the heart of Rome, in Roman dialect).

 Nowadays it is a picturesque and artistic quarter where the